MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 > [!NOTE]
 > Your target site collection administrator credentials are used to gather data to connect to the data site collection.

-There are six required parameters to enter (others are optional
+There are six required parameters to enter (others are optional):

-- ParallelImport : Tell the tool to optimize performance by using parallel threads.
+- ParallelImport : Instructs the tool to optimize performance by using parallel threads.

-- SourceFiles: points to the directory location where the package's source content files exist
+- SourceFiles: Points to the directory location where the package's source content files exist.

-- SourcePackagePath: points to your Temporary package folder
+- SourcePackagePath: Points to your Temporary package folder.

-- OutputPackagePath: points to your final package folder
+- OutputPackagePath: Points to your final package folder.

-- Credentials: SPO credential that has admin rights to the destination site
+- Credentials: SPO credential that has admin rights to the destination site.

-- TargetWebU﻿rl: point to your destination web
+- TargetWebU﻿rl: Points to your destination web.

-- TargetDocumentLibraryPath: the path to your destination library
+- TargetDocumentLibraryPath: Path to your destination library.

  **Example:**

 This example shows how to convert a package to a targeted one by looking up data in the target site collection.
-It uses the -ParallelImport parameter to boost file share migration performance.
+To boost file share migration performance, it uses the -ParallelImport parameter.

 ```Powershell
 $finalPackages = ConvertTo-SPOMigrationTargetedPackage -ParallelImport -SourceFilesPath $sourceFiles -SourcePackagePath $sourcePackage -OutputPackagePath $targetPackage -Credentials $cred -TargetWebUrl $targetWeb -TargetDocumentLibraryPath $targetDocLib`